-Board Finance and General Purpose Committee
+Board Finance and General-Purpose Committee

-The Committee is made up of a Non-Executive Chairman and one (1) Executive Director.
-The purpose of the Board Finance and General Purpose committee is to assist the board to discharge its obligations relating to capital expenditure, capital structure, tax planning, financial strategy, dividend policy, branch expansion, performance targets for executive directors and other senior staff and the working conditions of the bank's employees.
+The Committee is made up of a Non-Executive Chairman, two (2) other Non-Executive Directors and one (1) Executive Director.
+The purpose of the Board Finance and General Purpose committee is to assist the board to discharge its obligations relating to capital expenditure, capital structure, tax planning, financial strategy, dividend policy, branch expansion, performance targets for executive directors and other senior staff and the working conditions of the Bank's employees.
 The Committee is scheduled to meet every quarter and at such times that the need arises.